2025-2026 Catalog

 Important Program Notes:

 The AS in Mathematics requires you to enter prepared to take Calculus (MAT 2410).
 Any needed prerequisites to be ready for these courses will not count for this degree.
 For many students, a general AS degree or a general AA degree is a better fit.
-It allows you to apply college-level courses in College Algebra, Pre-calculus, and Physics.
+It allows you to apply college-level courses in College Algebra, Pre-Calculus, and Physics.
 See an advisor to discuss testing out options, review transfer university requirements, and to develop an academic plan that works for you.

-The Mathematics Faculty recommend you take your Math courses in consecutive semesters (without taking a semester off, except possibly summer).
-The Math in these courses build heavily on each other and taking courses in consecutive semesters increases skill retention.
+The Mathematics Faculty recommend you take your math courses in consecutive semesters (without taking a semester off, except possibly summer).
+The math in these courses build heavily on each other and taking courses in consecutive semesters increases skill retention.

 Per the Statewide Transfer Articulation Agreement (STAA), you may complete ENG 1021 (GT-CO1) and ENG 1022 (GT-CO2) OR ENG 1022 (GT-CO2) and a gtPathways-approved CO3 course (GT-CO3).